Weeido/Xamarin.Forms-to-Arduino-over-Bluetooth/README.md

 The toturial will show and demonstrate the architectural guidelines and provide a fast start up code for the mobile application.

-Each platform has specific Interfaces and implementations for Bluetooth communication, therefor, in order to achieve flexible and reusable code, a OOP design is mandatory.
+Each platform has specific Interfaces and implementations for Bluetooth communication, therefor, in order to achieve flexible and reusable code, I chose a OOP design.

 The entire project architecture: